johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service-office-mip.md

 description: "Learn about Office Microsoft Purview Information Protection labeling through the Microsoft Edge management service "
 ---

-# Protecting Office documents with Microsoft Purview Information Protection labeling through the Microsoft Edge management service
+# Protect Office documents with Microsoft Purview Information Protection labeling through the Microsoft Edge management service

 This article explains how to use the Microsoft Purview Information Protection (MPIP) policy and security settings inside the Edge management service to ensure that Office documents are kept secure inside your organization.